List of country-name etymologies: China

 Derived from Middle Persian Chīnī چینی, derived from Sanskrit Cīnāh (चीन).
 Often said that the word "China" and its related terms are derived from the Qin state which existed on the furthest west of China proper since the 9th century BC, and which later unified China to form the Qin dynasty (秦, Old Chinese: *dzin).
-This is still the most commonly held theory, although many other suggestions have been mooted.
+This is still the most commonly held theory, although other suggestions have been mooted.
 The existence of the word Cīna in ancient Hindu texts was noted by the Sanskrit scholar Hermann Jacobi who pointed out its use in the work Arthashastra with reference to silk and woven cloth produced by the country of Cīna.
 The word is also found in other texts including the Mahābhārata and the Laws of Manu.
 The Indologist Patrick Olivelle however argued that the word Cīnā may not have been known in India before the first century BC, nevertheless he agreed that it probably referred to Qin but thought that the word itself was derived from a Central Asian language.
 Some Chinese and Indian scholars argued for the state of Jing (荆) as the likely origin of the name.
 Another suggestion, made by Geoff Wade, is that the Cīnāh in Sanskrit texts refers to an ancient kingdom centered in present-day Guizhou, called Yelang, in the south Tibeto-Burman highlands.
 The inhabitants referred to themselves as Zina according to Wade.
 The word in Europe is first recorded in 1516 in the journal of Portuguese explorer Duarte Barbosa.
 The word is first recorded in English in a translation published in 1555.

 Cathay, a former & literary name: "Khitai", from Marco Polo's Italian Catai, used for northern but not southern China, ultimately from the Khitan endonym Kitai Gur ("Kingdom of the Khitai"), possibly via Persian Khitan (ختن) or Chinese Qìdān (契丹).

 Seres and Serica, former names: "Land of Silk" in Greek (Σηρες, Sēres) and Latin, respectively.
 The further etymology is typically derived from the Chinese for silk (絲 (丝, sī)), but the modern correspondence belies the Old Chinese pronunciation *sə.

 Zhongguo or Chung-kuo (中國 (中国, Zhōngguó)), the most common endonym: originally meaning "Central Demesne", then "Middle Kingdom", now equivalent to "Central Nation".

-(For many other endonyms, see Names of China.)
+(For other endonyms, see Names of China.)